Switching to Making Tax Digital? Learn How To Get it Right With Our Making Tax Digital Guide UK

-Does MTD Affect Corporate Tax?
+Does Making Tax Digital Affect Corporation Tax?

-Can I Use Spreadsheets for MTD?
+Can I Use Spreadsheets for Making Tax Digital (MTD)?

-Yes, but if you use spreadsheets, your spreadsheets program should be able to submit your data to the MTD site.
+Yes, but if you use spreadsheets, your spreadsheets program should be able to submit your data to the Making Tax Digital site.
 If you’re planning to file tax digital, MTD lets businesses manually copy and paste their digital records.
 This can take up a lot of time, so consider conserving your resources instead.
 You should also consider a search of HMRC’s guide to approved software so you can directly upload your records from the app itself.